top of page

 Portrait Jan '24.jpg

-Funded by the MRC (2024-29: Senior Non-Clinical Fellowship, 2019-24: Career Development Award), James is a Principal Research Fellow in the Department of Neuromuscular Diseases, leading a team of excellent scientists working on Charcot-Marie-Tooth disease (CMT).
-James received his undergraduate Masters in Biology (MBiol) from the University of Bath (2005-09), which included a year at Harvard Medical School (2007-08) researching spinal muscular atrophy (SMA).
+Funded by the MRC (2024-29: Senior Non-Clinical Fellowship, 2019-24: Career Development Award), James is a Principal Research Fellow in the Department of Neuromuscular Diseases.
+James received his undergraduate Masters (MBiol) from the University of Bath (2005-09), which included a year at Harvard Medical School (2007-08) researching SMA.
 He then completed his MRC-funded DPhil at the University of Oxford (2009-12), extending his work on SMA and motor neuron biology.
-From 2012-14, he worked with Dr. Zameel Cader focusing on Charcot-Marie-Tooth disease (CMT).
-This CMT work was further developed through a Wellcome Trust-funded Sir Henry Wellcome Postdoctoral Fellowship (2014-18), conducted at the UCL Queen Square Institute of Neurology under the mentorship of Prof. Giampietro Schiavo.
+From 2012-14, he worked with Dr. Zameel Cader focusing on CMT.
+This CMT work was further developed through a Sir Henry Wellcome Postdoctoral Fellowship (2014-18), conducted at the UCL Queen Square Institute of Neurology under the mentorship of Prof. Giampietro Schiavo.

 David_edited.jpg

 David arrived in London in 2015 from the Strait of Magellan via Santiago.
-He then gained his MSc in neuromuscular diseases, followed by his PhD, working on the molecular mechanisms underlying motor neuron disease pathology.
-David is currently a post-doctoral scientist in the Sleigh Lab at UCL IoN, developing and testing gene therapies for Charcot-Marie-Tooth 2D.
+He then gained his MSc in Neuromuscular Diseases, followed by his PhD, working on the molecular mechanisms underlying motor neuron disease pathology.
+David is currently a post-doctoral scientist in the Sleigh Laboratory at the IoN, developing and testing gene therapies for CMT2D.

 Ellie picture.png